joshuakilts/The-Office-Markov-Chains/README.md

 I wanted to do something similar, but train the model with lines from The Office.

+### Sample results
+Full results can be found below, but here are some of my favorite selections:

 ### Data
 I found the dataset from a [post](https://www.reddit.com/r/datasets/comments/6yt3og/every_line_from_every_episode_of_the_office_us/) in [r/datasets](https://www.reddit.com/r/datasets/) (a great resource if you are looking for interesting datasets).